Drowsy Driving

 Things you should know:

-• People under 25, who work shift work, or have a sleep disorder are most at risk.
+• People under 25, who work shift work, or have a sleep disorder are at a higher risk

-• If drowsy, find a safe place to stop for a 15- to 20-minute nap to lower your risk of a crash.
+• If you're drowsy, finding a safe place to stop and taking a 15- to 20-minute nap can lower your risk of having a near miss or accident

 Have you ever driven while drowsy?

 Many people drive while they are drowsy.
-A 2016 survey found that 29% of Australians have driven drowsy in the last month, and 20% reported having fallen asleep while driving.
-These crashes are more likely to result in death or serious injury of the driver and other road users.
+A 2016 survey found that 29 percent of Australians have driven while drowsy in the last month, and 20 percent reported having fallen asleep while driving.
+Crashes as a result of drowsy driving are more likely to result in death or serious injury of the driver and other road users.
 Planning your journey and taking effective action when feeling drowsy is an important part of reducing the risk of drowsiness.

 How bad can it make your driving?

-If you drive after 17 hours without sleep, your performance is as bad as driving with a blood alcohol level of 0.05 percent.
-Getting up at 7 in the morning, staying awake during the day, going out in the evening and then driving home at midnight gets you to this level.
+If you drive after 17 hours without sleep, your performance can decrease to a level that is similar to having a blood alcohol concentration level of 0.05 percent.
+Getting up at 7am in the morning, staying awake during the day, going out in the evening and then driving home at midnight gets you to this level of continuous wakefulness which has the potential to impair performance.

 Who is most at risk?